Crux Installation Instructions

 MacOS

 Pre-compiled binaries of Crux are available for both MacOS 13 on X86-64 and MacOS 15 on Apple silicon (ARM64).
-To install and usecrux
+To install and usecrux on MacOS

 you'll need to be familiar with the Terminal